SamBird/tier-1-bank-tf-modules/README.md

     }

 Refer to the individual module directories for more details on the required input variables and other configuration options.

-## Contributing

-Contributions to this repository are welcome!
-If you encounter any issues, have suggestions, or want to add new modules, please submit an issue or a pull request.

-## Disclaimer

 For additional information on Terraform, refer to the [official Terraform documentation](https://www.terraform.io/docs/index.html).